-For an elegant meal, try these tender, juicy chicken breasts stuffed with mushrooms and leeks and topped with a delicious crème Dijon wine sauce.
-The uncooked stuffed chicken can be made ahead of time, and refrigerated.
+For an elegant meal during this holiday time, try these tender, juicy chicken breasts stuffed with mushrooms and leeks and topped with a delicious crème Dijon wine sauce.
+The uncooked stuffed chicken can be made ahead of time and refrigerated.
 Cook it 30 minutes before dinner for a five-star restaurant quality meal.

 Ingredients for Stuffed Chicken Breasts with Crème Dijon Wine Sauce:

 I adapted the recipe from America’s Test Kitchen for this delicious chicken and used the following ingredients: Boneless, skinless chicken breasts, vegetable oil, mushrooms, leek, garlic, dried thyme, fresh lemon juice, dry white wine, salt, freshly ground black pepper, chicken broth, Dijon mustard, heavy cream, and Bisto.